 Lightning of Final Fantasy XIII.
 Through and through, she's strong and independent and heroic.
 She saved her sister, two worlds, millions of people, etc. and takes it further in the Sequel as she protects humanity across the entire timeline, protects a Goddess, and leads armies into battle as she fights an unwinnable war (she can't win... but she can stalemate indefinitely).
 You can always count on her to get the job done better than anyone else.
 Her opinion of herself?
 She's a rotten, no good killer who has failed everyone she loves and cares about every step of the way; refuses to forgive herself for not believing her sister at the start of XIII, no matter how understandable her actions were; feels she must atone for her sins and gain "redemption"; is constantly apologizing to her sister for failing her (Serah strongly disagrees with Lightning on this); and scoffs any time anyone tries to commend her.

-Vivian from Paper Mario The Thousand Year Door.
-Despite easily being the most powerful and the most versitile partner Mario had, she failed to develop much self-confidence until late in the game.
-She had a good reason, though; her sisters were bullies who always told her she was worthless.
-(The biggest reason for her Heel Face Turn.)
+Vivian from Paper Mario: The Thousand-Year Door.
+Despite easily being the most powerful and the most versatile partner Mario had, she failed to develop much self-confidence until late in the game.
+She had a good reason, though; her sisters were bullies who always told her she was worthless (the biggest reason for her Heel-Face Turn).

 Metal Gear - Solid Snake is proud of his deeds and aware of his competence... but don't, ever call him a hero.
 You'll get a ten minute lecture if you're lucky.